 - pH 6.1 to 6.8 Having a soil sample done and interpreted by the co-op

 extension agent will help you determine your soil needs.
 They will be able to determine what soil amendments you may need.
 Gooseberries prefer full sun.
 Plant 3-4' apart with rows 8-10' wide.
 Plant them at the same depth they were in the container.
-No
+Each year after,

-per plant, split in 2 applications.
+per plant or 3-4lb. of rich organic compost, split in 2 applications.
 First application as soon as ground thaws, second application 2-3 weeks later.
 Increase the rate by 2 ounces each year.
 Make sure to put the fertilizer around the drip line of the plant, and NOT on the stem.
 Gooseberries are long lived plants with the right care.
 They will begin to bear 5-8 pounds of fruit by year 4 or 5 and are known to live up to 20 years.
 A good book on growing Gooseberries is, "Currants, Gooseberries and Jostaberries."
 Authors: Dr.